 Smart grocery operators know spotting, following and targeting the right consumer trends can boost their bottom line.
 For example, expanding your produce selection taps into rising consumer interest in more organic diets and overall health and wellness.
 However, you can add all the exotic greens and esoteric legumes you like to the produce aisle, but if they arrive damaged they won’t sell.

-This is why some of the hottest consumer grocery shopping trends of 2017 rely on a retailer’s ability to protect product throughout the supply chain.
+This is why some of the hottest consumer grocery shopping trends rely on a retailer’s ability to protect product throughout the supply chain.
 Superior transport packaging, like reusable plastic containers, helps ensure in-demand products are always available and meet consumers’ expectations for freshness and quality.

 RPCs Meet Growing Demand for More Fresh Produce Options